deanagan/deanagan.github.io/_posts/2020-05-09-Discovering-Typescript-Part-1.md

       related: true
 ---

 Today, I decided to learn Typescript, and here are 6 items I learned.
-These are not meant to be a comprehensive coverage of the language.
+These are not meant to be comprehensive coverage of the language.

 ## 1. Variables and Functions
 Being a transpiler for Javascript, it is expected to be closer to how Javascript does its function.